 In this workshop, we want to explore the applicability of the activity network theory in the ‘understand’ phase of the methodology.
 We, therefore, present a tool that triggers the right questions on distinct and overlapping systems, leading to insights on the way activities across networks interfere.
 In a further stage, these insights will provide input for defining interventions that might overcome the tensions between the systems

 90 minutes | TBC | maximum of 30 participants

 Workshop Agenda: Activity network tool

-The underlying theory will be briefly introduced.
+The underlying theory is briefly introduced.

-Small groups (5 to 6 persons) will run through the different steps of the process and obtain specific instructions for each step.
+Small groups (5 to 6 persons) run through the different steps of the process and obtain specific instructions for each step.